 PDF versions of especially helpful guides, with plenty of samples, are provided below:

 YouTube description: "A short tutorial on how to transition your research topic into an elevator pitch.
 Adapted from The Craft of Research by Wayne C. Booth, Gregory G. Colomb, and Joseph M. Williams.
 Produced by Felicia Chavez.
 Draft 8-27-15."

-2. The Health Professions Program at Carnegie Mellon University has developed several useful resources related to personal statements:
+2. The Career and Professional Development Center at Carnegie Mellon University has developed several useful resources related to personal statements:

 3. Purdue OWL offers a resource focused specifically on personal statement writing, "Writing the Personal Statement," which provides examples of effective personal statements, advice from admissions staff, and the top-10 rules and top-10 pitfalls.

 In the following vidcast, Purdue OWL discusses how to create personal statements for academic purposes (i.e., school admissions and scholarships).